Blackheath, West Midlands: Economy

 Blackheath has always been a predominantly working class area dominated by modest housing.
 The town was hard hit by the economic slow-down of the 1970s and unemployment of the early 1980s.
 However, in the 1990s the town became more prosperous with improving housing stock and some substantial development in town centre stores and improvement in the road network.
 A J Sainsbury supermarket opened in the town centre around this time.

+Transport

 Blackheath has many transport links with buses travelling throughout the borough and Rowley Regis railway station is nearby.